Unit fraction: Physics

 The energy levels of photons that can be absorbed or emitted by a hydrogen atom are, according to the Rydberg formula, proportional to the differences of two unit fractions.
 An explanation for this phenomenon is provided by the Bohr model, according to which the energy levels of electron orbitals in a hydrogen atom are inversely proportional to square unit fractions, and the energy of a photon is quantized to the difference between two levels.

-Arthur Eddington argued that the fine-structure constant was a unit fraction, first 1/136 then 1/137.
+Arthur Eddington argued that the fine-structure constant was a unit fraction.
+He initially thought it to be 1/136 and later changed his theory to 1/137.
 This contention has been falsified, given that current estimates of the fine structure constant are (to 6 significant digits) 1/137.036.